mendix/docs/content/en/docs/appstore/use-content/modules/snowflake/rbac/key-pair.md

 ---

 ## 1 Introduction
-You can use key-pair authentication to enable your Mendix app to use role-based access control (RBAC) Key pair authentication is a method of authenticating with a system using a pair of keys that comply with specific security requirements.
+You can use key-pair authentication to enable your Mendix app to use role-based access control (RBAC).
+Key pair authentication is a method of authenticating with a system using a pair of keys that comply with specific security requirements.
 The following diagram is a graphic representation of how key-pair authentication can work between Snowflake and a Mendix application.